A Composite Quantile Fourier Neural Network for Multi-Step Probabilistic Forecasting of Nonstationary Univariate Time Series: Proposed Methodology

 To estimate quantiles we need to solve the minimization problem described in Eq. \ref{eq3}.
 However, the pinball function $ \rho $ in Eq. \ref{eq3}. is not differentiable at the origin, $ x = 0 $.
 The non-differentiability of $ \rho $ makes it difficult to apply gradient-based optimization methods in fitting the quantile regression model.
-Gradient-based methods are preferable for training neural networks since they are time efficient, easy to implement and yield a local optimum.
+Gradient-based methods are preferable for training neural networks since they are time efficient, easy to implement and can yield a local optimum.
 Therefore, we need a smooth approximation of the pinball function that allows for the direct application of gradient-based optimization.
-A smooth approximation \cite{zheng2011gradient} of the pinball function in Eq. \eqref{pinball} can be given by
+A smooth approximation of the pinball function in Eq. \eqref{pinball} is proposed by Zheng in \cite{zheng2011gradient} as